What Chicken Feeder and Drinker Should You Buy?

 Using a good drinking device will make it easy for your hens to access water and reduce the amount of dirt or debris getting into it.
 Poorly designed drinkers will just encourage spilling and contamination of the water.

-Always ask how much your breed of hen will drink on average each day then multiply this figure by the number of hens you own of that breed.
-Once you know your daily water needs, you’ll be able to purchase a good drinker that is right for your situation and your available time.
+Armed with your flock's daily water consumption requirements, you’ll be able to purchase a good drinker that is right for your situation and your available time.
 As an example, a flock of five Hy-Line Brown hens will consume around 1.1 litres of water each day.

 Don’t forget to clean your drinker periodically and watch for any signs of gunk or slime, as you’ll want to remove it immediately.
-Poor quality water is a key reason for poor hen health and laying, yet is often overlooked.
+Poor quality water is a key reason for poor hen health and egg quality issues, yet is often overlooked.
 Also, don’t forget to check your flock’s water supply daily as they won’t last more than 48 hours without it!

 Common types of drinkers